Challenge Program at Saint Vincent College

 In making the program appeal to young people and to tie the week’s events together, we incorporated a theme for each summer.
 This theme can be evidenced in the courses, but is focused in the dorm life and in the social events that happen throughout the week.
 We want this to be a fun as well as a learning experience for the young people.
 Many make lifelong friends at the program.

 I am proud to be the director of such a beloved program of the college.
 As the current director she is I enjoy the full circle moments that started well before my tenure as director.
 I have hired former attendees as camp counselors, instructors and administrative staff.
 I have met former attendees dropping off their own children to attend the program.
 One couple met at Challenge, married, and now their children attend.

-In the latest version of the program, titled, Challenge Immersion, teens choose a morning and afternoon immersion (3 hours, each of 5 days) in which to immerse themselves.
-Immersions include: arts, drama, dance, sciences, fairy gardens at WPNR, sky art in the campus planetarium and art studio, mock trial, robotics at the IU, CSI, and equestrian options at the SVC Equestrian farm.
+In the latest version of the program, titled, Challenge Immersion, Hero’s Unite, teens choose a morning and afternoon immersion (3 hours, each of 5 days) in which to immerse themselves.
+Immersions include: arts, drama, sciences, Eco Heroes at WPNR, living history at Fort Ligonier, mock trial, Aviation at a private aviation company at Latrobe Airport, CSI, and equestrian options at the SVC Equestrian farm.
 Immersions provide opportunity to explore a potential career or passion, supported by a knowledgeable instructor.

 Evening entertainment opportunities this year include, skating at a local rink, SVC pool party, and dinner dance at SVC Grove.